 Korean Ginseng is used to promote good overall health, and boost the immune system.
 It improves stamina, and mental, and physical performance.

 Ginseng is beneficial for men as it promotes libido, and performance.
 It helps in erectile dysfunction, hepatitis C, and symptoms related to menopause.
 When taken in an appropriate dose, it lowers blood glucose, and controls blood pressure.

 Short-term use in recommended dose, Koran Ginseng appears to be safe for most people.
 Excessive and/or prolonged use might cause side effects.
 The most common side effects are headaches, and sleep, and gastrointestinal problems.
 Some people can be allergic to it.

 Latin Name of Korean Ginseng

 Five-fingers, Redberry, American Ginseng, Chinese Ginseng, Korean Ginseng, Oriental Ginseng

 Korean Ginseng Dried root

 The main root is fusiform or cylindrical, 2.5–20 cm long by 0.5–3.0 cm in diameter.
 Externally greyish yellow.
-Upper part or entire root exhibiting sparse, shallow, interrupted, and coarse transverse striations and distinct longitudinal wrinkles.
-Lower part bearing 2–5 branching lateral roots and numerous slender rootlets with inconspicuous minute tubercles.
+The upper part or entire root exhibiting sparse, shallow, interrupted, and coarse transverse striations, and distinct longitudinal wrinkles.
+Lower part bearing 2–5 branching lateral roots, and numerous slender rootlets with inconspicuous minute tubercles.